 7. What key advice would you give to budding social entrepreneurs?

-- Go for it whole heartedly: less planning and more doing – a lot of people start a business on the side but it needs your full commitment.
-If it fails you loose a little bit of time, a little bit of pride but there’s not much else and you will of learnt so much from that.
+– Go for it wholeheartedly: less planning and more doing – a lot of people start a business on the side but it needs your full commitment.
+If it fails you lose a little bit of time and a little bit of pride but there’s not much else and you will of learnt so much from that.

 – Make sure your social aims make business sense: if you can’t sell a product you wont be able to execute your social mission